 Frady received his bachelor’s degree in education and recreation from Troy State in 1987 and earned a master’s degree in administration from Columbus State in 1989.

-Greg and his wife Rhonda have been married for 25 years.
-The couple resides in Gwinnett County and has two children, daughter Bailey, 20, and son Riley, 17.
+Greg and his wife Rhonda have been married for more than 25 years and have two children, daughter Bailey, 21, and son Riley, 18.

 GREG FRADY YEAR-BY-YEAR